solomoniosif/recipe-app-api/README.md

-### Code from the tutorial project [Build a Backend REST API with Python & Django - Advanced](https://www.udemy.com/course/django-python-advanced/) by Mark Winterbottom on Udemy.
+### Code I wrote while following along the tutorial project [Build a Backend REST API with Python & Django - Advanced](https://www.udemy.com/course/django-python-advanced/) by Mark Winterbottom on Udemy.

 ## The project is built using: